'A' series of German rockets

-Before the A-1 was finished, an improved rocket engine developing a thrust of 2,200 lb was developed and it was also found that the A-1 was unstable.
+Before the A-1 was finished, an improved rocket engine developing a thrust of 2,200 pounds was developed and it was also found that the A-1 was unstable.
 The A-1 engine was essentially used as a static, test-bed engine.
 Located at Kummersdorf, it enabled various designs and components to be tried out.

 A more secluded development was station was required On the recommendation of von Braun, this was set up at Peenemünde on the Baltic coast.
 Missiles could be fired along the coast up to distances of 250 miles, and kept under continuous observation.
 The station was opened in 1936.
 The following year, the new A-3 rocket was launched.
-Measuring 7.6 m in length and weighing 748 kg, it was powered by an engine that produced 14,700 newtons (N) of thrust.
+Measuring 7.6 meters in length and weighing 748 kilograms, it was powered by an engine that produced 14,700 newtons (N) of thrust.
 Three flights were made, none completely successful because the A-3's gyroscopic control system was too weak to give adequate steering.
 Consequently, a new test rocket was developed with the designation A-5 – the name A-4 having been reserved for a future military rocket.

 1. Piskiewicz, Dennis.
 The Nazi Rocketeers: Dreams of Space and Crimes of War.
 Westport, Conn: Praeger, 1995.